joelverhagen/flask-rauth/docs/index.rst

 Whether or not you call :func:`init_app`, the `name` parameter you pass to the service object's constructor is extremely important.
-When Flask-Rauth is looking for a consumer key or consumer secret, the name is uppercased (using ``name.upper()``) and appended with ``_CONSUMER_KEY`` and ``_CONSUMER_SECRET``, respectively.
+When Flask-Rauth is looking for a consumer key or consumer secret, the name is upper cased (using ``name.upper()``) and appended with ``_CONSUMER_KEY`` and ``_CONSUMER_SECRET``, respectively.